Hiring FAQ

 There is no such thing as a typical USDS experience.

-Depending on your skill set and interests, you’ll either get matched to an agency team (e.g., Veterans Affairs, Centers for Medicare & Medicaid Services, or Department Homeland Security), or you may bounce around to different projects depending on where the need is.
+Depending on your skillset and interests, you’ll either get matched to an agency team (e.g., Veterans Affairs, Centers for Medicare & Medicaid Services, etc.), our you may join our Rapid Response Team to work on a series of high-priority sprints for 6-8 weeks.

 The number and types of projects you’ll work on could vary wildly, and you may be doing things you never dreamed of.
 Visit a mainframe warehouse in a mine?
 Check.
 Pitch a project to a Deputy Secretary?
 Check.

 We encourage USDSers to dress for your day.
-If you’re coming onsite to our offices at the White House, you may be plugging away, heads down on a project and not meeting with many stakeholders – and when we have days like that, most of us will dress fairly casually.
-But you’ll also have days where you’re meeting with leadership or stakeholders and may want to dress closer to business casual or even put on a suit – it does happen from time to time.
+If you’re onsite at one of our offices at the White House, you may be plugging away, heads down on a project and not meeting with many stakeholders—and when we have days like that, most of us will dress fairly casually.
+You’ll also have days where you’re meeting with leadership or stakeholders and will want to dress closer to business casual or even put on a suit.
 Our culture is quite laid back and we encourage USDSers to use their best judgment, but you can always feel free to ask someone who’s been around for a while to help you navigate the situation.

 USDS is full of people who are scrappy, mission-driven, and passionate.